On the Beilinson-Bloch conjecture over function fields: Introduction

 \subsection{Conjectures on algebraic cycles}

-Let $k$ be a field and $X$ a variety over $k$.
-Determining the structure of the Chow group $\CH^i(X)$ of codimension-$i$ algebraic cycles (with rational coefficients) in $X$ is generally a difficult problem.
-Attempts to understand this group have spurred the development of an intricate web of conjectures predicting its properties, which are known unconditionally only in special cases.
-One of the most influential of these is the Tate conjecture {\cite[Conjecture 1]{Tate1965}}.
+Let $k$ be a field and $X$ a smooth variety over $k$.
+The Chow group of codimension-$i$ algebraic cycles with rational coefficients, denoted by $\CH^i(X)$, is an important and generally mysterious geometric invariant of $X$.
+Its structure is the subject of numerous outstanding conjectures.
+When $k$ is a finitely generated field, the Tate conjecture \cite[Conjecture 1]{Tate1965}, as generalized by Jannsen \cite[Conjecture 7.3]{Jannsen1990}, predicts that the $\ell$-adic cycle class map

-\begin{conj}[$T^i(X)$: Tate conjecture] For $X$ a smooth variety over a finitely generated field $k$, and $i \in \Z$, the cycle class map

-is surjective. \end{conj} Here $\ell$ is a fixed prime invertible in $k$, $H^{2i}(\ol{X}, \Q_\ell(i))$ is the $\ell$-adic cohomology of $X$, and $G_k$ is the absolute Galois group of $k$.
-We write $T^i(X)$ for the truth value of conjecture \ref{conjSmoothGenTate} for a given $X$ and $i$.
-Note that Tate originally formulated his conjecture only for smooth projective varieties: conjecture \ref{conjSmoothGenTate} is a special case of Jannsen's generalized Tate conjecture \cite[Conjecture 7.3]{Jannsen1990}.

-When $k$ is finite, a much stronger statement is plausible.
-The following is a specialization of \cite[Conjectures 12.4 a) and 12.6 b)]{Jannsen1990}. \begin{conj}[$B^i(X)$: Beilinson and semisimplicity conjectures] For $X$ a smooth variety over a finite field $k$ with $q$ elements, and $i \in \Z$, \begin{enumerate}[(i)] \item the cycle class map \eqref{eqCycleClassMap} is bijective; \item the eigenvalue 1 of the geometric Frobenius $\Frob_q \in G_k$ acting on $H^{2i}(\ol{X}, \Q_{\ell}(i))$ is semisimple. \end{enumerate} In particular,